What does InTeGrate mean by Environmental Justice?

 Environmental Justice in the US

 The environmental justice movement began as a grass-roots movement of affected citizens, civil rights activists, and environmentalists collaborating to secure the rights of low-income and minority communities to clean and safe environments.
-It has developed into a well-articulated political movement recognized by the U.S. EPA that influences environmental policy nationally and globally.
+It has developed into a well-articulated political movement recognized by the U.S. EPA ( This site may be offline. ) that influences environmental policy nationally and globally.

 Intersections of Geoscience and Environmental Justice